 School Degree Types | Choosing a Career

-Our chosen career inadvertently defines our direction in life.
-To some extent, our career defines who we are because of what we do.
-But how do we go about deciding on a career?
-Since deciding on a career typically entails a lifelong commitment, it’s important to spend appropriate time on the self-assessment process.
-By evaluating your personal values, work values, interests, abilities, and traits, you should be able to come up with a better idea of the career path you want to pursue.
+Our chosen career can define our direction in life, and typically entails a lifelong commitment.
+Since choosing a career is such a vital point in life, it’s essential to spend a considerable amount of time on the self-assessment process.
+By evaluating your values, work interests, abilities, and traits, you should be able to come up with a better idea of the career path you want to pursue.
 Make a list of your desires and non-negotiables and narrow down your options until you are ready to decide.
-Once you’re ready to make your choice, it’s time to set your sights on the kind of education that will help you realize you goal.
+Once you’re prepared to make a decision, it’s time to set your sights on the kind of education that will help you realize your goal.

 While other factors such as motivation and work ethic contribute to a person’s overall success, it is a true that one’s level of education usually affects his or her income.
 As shown by the U.S. Census Bureau “Average Annual Earnings for College Graduates and Non-Graduates” survey from March 1998-2000, an associate’s degree can help an individual earn up to $38,200 per year.
 This is $7,700 more than what a typical high school graduate earns.
 Meanwhile, a bachelor’s degree enables one to earn up to $52,200 per year.
 Of course, individuals with a master’s degree ($62,300 per year) or a doctoral degree ($89,400 per year) understandably earn even more.